 But some gardeners warn against planting bulbs in raised beds because they may be at the whim of temperature fluctuations.

 If you bury them at least eight inches deep in a raised bed, however, they should grow without any issues.
-I’m going to be sowing mine in my rock-bordered flower bed, which is essentially a raised bed.
+Mine will bloom in spring in my rock-bordered flower bed, which is essentially a raised bed.

 You can even plant them in terra cotta or wood containers, where they’ll receive good drainage and you won’t have to worry as much about squirrels digging them up.

 Make sure the pot is at least 15 inches tall and 18 inches in diameter to give the bulbs plenty of room to grow.

 How to Plant

 The first thing you should know is that, ideally, bulbs will go in the ground as soon as possible after you purchase them.

 If you can’t plant them right away, store them in a cool, dark place until you can.
 But don’t forget about them!